Examples of clean energy technology

 The importance of clean energy technology in sustainable development

 Clean energy is a critical component to sustainable development throughout the world.
-Clean energy technology not only improves our quality of life by reducing air and water pollution, it also mitigates energy dependence by creating renewable resources in local communities.
+Clean energy technology not only improves our quality of life by reducing air and water pollution, but it also mitigates energy dependence by creating renewable resources in local communities.

 Energy Security and Resilience